LArSoft/larsoft.github.io/wiki/Debugging_LArSoft.md

 (one per line).
 TotalView can use environment directories, and things like `NUTOOLS_DIR` are set up by UPS already.
 Enclosing them in `$tree()` makes TotalView search not only that directory but also the subdirectories.\
 At that point the assembler code yields to some C++ code and everything is brighter.

-Instructions for [totalview](http://www.roguewave.com/support/product-documentation/totalview-family.aspx#totalview) GUI debugging(#Instructions-for-totalview-GUI-debugging)
+Instructions for [totalview](http://www.roguewave.com/support/product-documentation/totalview-family.aspx#totalview) GUI debugging
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 To run totalview do